AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/subsquare_guide.md

 <Figure caption="Create a Motion - Part 1" src={require('/docs/use/img/22_Subsquare_comm_treasury/comm_treasury_1.png').default } width="100%" />

-For this example, we will select the first option from the Quickstart: `Approve a treasury proposal`.
+For this example, we will select the first option from the Quick Start: `Approve a treasury proposal`.

 <Figure caption="Create a Motion - Part 2" src={require('/docs/use/img/22_Subsquare_comm_treasury/comm_treasury_2.png').default } width="100%" />